Azure/azure-signalr/docs/diagnostic-logs.md

 To enable this behavior, check the checkbox in the *Types* section in the *Log Source Settings*.

 This behavior doesn't require you to update server side configurations.
-This configuration changing will always be sent to server automatically.
+This configuration change will always be sent to server automatically.

 #### Collect partially